ory/docs/docs/kratos/concepts/index.md

 browser), there is no real difference between these two approaches as both represent a set of credentials valid for a certain domain or a number of domains.

-So you may ask yourself: **Why the heck is everyone selling me OAuth2 and OpenID Connect?** Well, we have some assumptions (such as selling complexity as security, and selling black boxes/closed source with open standards) but let's stay on the positive side of things!
+So you may ask yourself: **Why the heck is everyone selling me OAuth2 and OpenID Connect?** Our assumptions are:

-In any case, we will dig deeper into why OAuth2 and OpenID Connect (or "protocols looking something like OAuth2 but actually not following spec" - looking at you AWS Cognito) are so popular amongst IaaS (Auth0, Okta, AWS Cognito, ...).

-A primary differentiator is that ORY Kratos is simple to use and does not sell complexity as security.
-To the contrary, **ORY Kratos is easy to use because that removes potential configuration and implementation errors.** We reduce attack surface by making things easy - not hard.
+- Some are trying to sell complexity as security (which is be pretty bad);
+- The nature of closed source does not allow for new, open and de-facto standards to emerge - therefore the next best thing most people agree on is used, even if it doesn't fit the use case 100%.

+We are tackling both assumptions with ORY Kratos:

+- Building an open source project which hopefully becomes a de-facto open standard in the future.
+We draw our inspiration from Kubernetes which took a similar path!
+- Making it as simple and easy as possible to integrate this critical security component in your stack without relying on complex flows and protocols.

-You can still consume OAuth2 and OpenID Connect with ORY Kratos, and you can become an OAuth2 and OpenID Connect Provider by combining ORY Kratos with [ORY Hydra](http://github.com/ory/hydra) - but that's a topic for another time!
+ALl of that doesn't mean that we hate OAuth2 or OpenID Connect or any other standards.
+In fact, you can still consume OAuth2 and OpenID Connect with ORY Kratos, and you can become an OAuth2 and OpenID Connect Provider by combining ORY Kratos with [ORY Hydra](http://github.com/ory/hydra) - but that's a topic for another time!

 We try to make things as easy as possible for you, the developer - implying that we take care designing, securing,